FAQEUCyber Resilience Act

 EU Cyber Resilience Act FAQ Scope and Products with Digital Elements

-Use this CRA FAQ to determine when hardware, software, source code, and connected systems fall within CRA scope, what kinds of connections count, and which exclusions apply.
+Use this CRA FAQ to determine when hardware, software, firmware, source code, remote processing, and connected systems fall within the Cyber Resilience Act, and when exclusions or own-use boundaries keep them outside scope.

-Built for product, legal, engineering, and compliance teams assessing whether an offering is a CRA product with digital elements.
+Built for product, legal, engineering, and compliance teams assessing CRA product boundaries, component treatment, commercial activity, and manufacturer, importer, or distributor roles.

 Author